maoji-programming/TextReportReader/README.md

   "/to/the/filepath",                           // filepath of the .txt file config);                                      // TxtReportConfig object
 ```
+In addition, if text report does not involve table section, <code>DefaultTable.class</code> can be put in the table class parameter.
+It can be applied in dictionary section which is <code>DefaultDictionary.class</code>

 In the last stage, exporting methods can be chosen depends on the need.

 ```java